aws/amazon-cloudwatch-agent/.github/repo_sync_pr_template.md

 ### Best practices

-* Remember to update all references from `amazon-cloudwatch-agent` to `private-amazon-cloudwatch-agent-staging`
 * Resolve the `go.sum` with `go mod tidy`.
 Don't bother manually resolving conflicts in this file
 * When finished, ensure builds work by using `make build` or `make release`
 * When unsure or blocked, do a deep dive on the `git blame` for greater context.
 Maybe even look for the associated PR's and ask the original authors and PR approvers